mmamedov/page-cache/README.md

     $cache->init();
 ```

-Sending cache related HTTP headers
+HTTP Headers
 ----------------------------------
+PageCache can send cache related HTTP Headers.
+This helps browsers to load your pages faster and makes your
+application SEO aware.
+Search engines will read this headers and know whether your page was modified or expired.

+By default, HTTP headers are disabled.
 You can enable appropriate headers to be sent with the response to the client.
-This is done by calling
-`config()->setSendHeaders(true)`, prior to `init()`.
+This is done by calling  `config()->setSendHeaders(true)`, prior to `init()`, or `send_headers = true` in config file.
 Although disabled by default, we encourage you to use this feature.
-Test on
- your local application before deploying it to your live version.
+Test on your local application before deploying it to your live version.

 When HTTP headers are enabled, PageCache will attempt to send the following HTTP headers automatically with each response:
-- Last-Modified
+- `Last-Modified`
-- Expires
+- `Expires`
-- ETag
+- `ETag`
-- Not Modified
+- `HTTP/1.1 304 Not Modified`

 PageCache will attempt to send `HTTP/1.1 304 Not Modified` header along with cached content.
 When this header is sent, content
 is omitted from the response.
 This makes your application super fast.
 Browser is responsible for fetching a locally
 cached version when this header is present.

+There is also `forward_headers` option in config, or `config()->setForwardHeaders(true)` which allows PageCache to fetch
+values of these HTTP headers from the app response and store them into cache item so headers would be cached too.
+This approach is useful if your app has fine-grained control.

 Check out [HTTP Headers demo](examples/demo-headers.php) for code.